WhatsApp

 The Significator, regardless of its position in the spread, acts as an anchor point for interpretation.
 It helps to better understand the influences of the other cards and articulate a clear answer to the question asked.
 The association of the Significator with the surrounding cards creates a narrative thread, making the spread more structured and intuitive to analyze.

-Keywords for the 36 cards of the Petit Lenormand to slip into your favorite deck.
-Your leaflet always with you, at hand, to guide you in your readings πŸ‘ Thanks to it, your interpretations gain in richness and subtlety πŸ˜‰
+Keywords for the Significators, to slip into your favorite deck.
+Your leaflet always with you, at hand, to guide you through your draws 😉 Thanks to it, your interpretations become richer and more refined 👍

 Haut